RuthAndRoth/Skins/Contrib/README.md

-Add a directory named Contrib/<Your Name> for your contributions.
+Add a directory named Contrib/Your Name for your contributions.

 Only provide open source skins.